espressif/esp-idf/docs/en/api-guides/wifi.rst

 The beacon timeout mechanism is used by ESP32 station to detect whether the AP is alive or not.
 If the station continuously loses 60 beacons of the connected AP, the beacon timeout happens.

-After the beacon timeout happens, the station sends 5 probe requests to AP, it disconnects the AP and raises the event <`SYSTEM_EVENT_STA_DISCONNECTED`_> if still no probe response or beacon is received from AP.
+After the beacon timeout happens, the station sends 5 probe requests to AP, it disconnects the AP and raises the event <`WIFI_EVENT_STA_DISCONNECTED`_> if still no probe response or beacon is received from AP.

 ESP32 Wi-Fi Configuration
 ---------------------------